 “Hops.
 Water.
 Barley.” proclaimed Leigh.
 “That’s it.”

-She went on to describe that the term Craft Beer itself, is loosely defined.
+She went on to describe that the term Craft Beer itself, is a loose definition.
 Small batches, independent, and an emphasis on great ingredients pretty much covers it.
 This idea, of course, is nothing new.
 Germany has been brewing this way for centuries and even instituted a purity law called Reinheitsgebot in 1516.
 So why has it taken North America so long to catch on?
 You can blame big business for that.
 The drive for higher profit margins meant altering passed down Bavarian recipes to improve shelf life.
 Marketing is also a factor and the clear beer bottle is a great example of this.
 Sunlight is death to beer so you have to wonder what goes into beers like Corona and Miller Genuine Draft.

 Suffice to say you certainly won’t find a clear beer bottle at a German brewery and now this group understands why you won’t find one at a Vancouver brewery either.